Art & Design

 A world-class sand art installation overlooking Tottori's sand dunes

 The Sand Museum is a unique and fascinating facility that houses some of the best examples of sand sculpting in the world.
-The exhibitions change annually and last from mid-April until early January the following year.
+The theme of the exhibitions change each year.
 Past themes include regions such as Southeast Asia and South America and countries including Great Britain and Germany.

-The inherent impermanence of sand—part of the museum's appeal—is intrinsically linked to the Japanese virtue of appreciating that which is not perpetual
+The inherent impermanence of the sand, which is part of the charm of the sand sculptures at the museum, is intrinsically linked to the Japanese virtue of appreciating that which is not perpetual

 How to Get There

 Reach the museum by rail, bus or air.

 Tottori Sakyu Conan Airport, just two kilometers away from the museum, connects Tottori to Tokyo's airports in just over an hour.

 The sand dunes are a 20-minute bus ride from Tottori Station.
 The Sand Museum is located at the western end of the main sand dune area.